How do you make money with ETFs?

 Are ETFs good for beginners?

-Exchange-traded investing is perfect for the first time investor because ETFs manage risk through diversification.
+Exchange-traded investing is perfect for the first time and long-term investor because ETFs manage risk through diversification.
 ETF investing provides a simple buy-and-hold style of investing where novices don’t have to keep up with the stock market.
 Beginners can simply buy month after month without having to think about their Investments.

 Most exchange traded funds are very well diverse.
 Unlike picking individual stocks, exchange-traded funds are comprised of multiple, if not hundreds or thousands of stocks.
 Therefore, by buying one individual ETF you are being exposed to multiple stocks.